Mango popsicles are a refreshing treat for summer, and they are so easy to make! You only need 3 basic ingredients and 10 minutes prep time.

 - 2 tablespoons lemon or lime juice

-- Pour the popsicle mixture into molds, leaving about a ½ inch gap at the top of the mold to allow for expansion of the mixture as it freezes.
+- Pour the popsicle mixture into molds, leaving a small gap at the top.
 Add popsicle sticks to the molds and freeze until solid, a minimum of about 4 hours, or up to 6 hours.
 (If your popsicle mold doesn't have a way to hold the sticks in place, add the sticks once the popsicles are semi-frozen, which will take about 2 hours).

 Regarding how much sugar to add: The amount of sugar suggested here is a guideline only, as there is no "correct" amount of sugar to add.
 What will taste good to you is dependent not only on the ripeness of your mango, but also your personal tastes.
 You can even add less than what is called for in the recipe if you want a less sweet, more "natural" tasting popsicle.
 If you aren't sure how much sugar to add, start with the lesser amount of sugar.
 You can always stir in a bit more after the mango is blended if needed.

-This recipe will yield about 5 - 6 popsicles, depending on the size of your popsicle molds (about 2 cups total volume before freezing).
+This recipe will yield about 2 cups total volume before freezing - about 5 - 6 popsicles, depending on the size of your popsicle molds.

 The nutrition information below was calculated using ½ cup sugar.
 This information is an estimate only, provided by an online nutrition calculator.
 The nutrition counts of your dish will vary based on the brand and exact amounts of ingredients used.
 This nutrition estimate should not be considered a substitute for professional medical, health, or nutritional advice.
 See our full disclosure policy.

 - Serving Size: ⅕ recipe